eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Loading XML Types profile in *Fast DDS* application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Fast DDS* application can use types defined in XML configuration files once those files have been loaded into the
+*Fast DDS* application can use types declared in XML configuration files once those files have been loaded into the
 |DomainParticipantFactory-api| using |DomainParticipantFactory::load_XML_profiles_file-api|.
 Types might be retrieved using |DomainParticipantFactory::get_dynamic_type_builder_from_xml_by_name-api|.
 After getting the DynamicType, objects of |DynamicPubSubType-api| class might be instantiated and used to write/read